alessiogambi/iter/README.md

 The architecture of the tool, its main features, the intended users and the available extensions are described in a paper submitted to the Formal Demo track of the [International Conference on Software Engineering (ICSE'14)][3].
 The next sections summarize these aspects, and we remand to the code for a detailed understanding of the tool's implementation.

-A short video showcases how the ITER tool works, and it can be found <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE " target="_blank">on YouTube</a>.
+A short video showcases how the ITER tool works, and it can be found <a href="http://www.youtube.com/watch?feature=player_embedded&v=Xk24Sf8Ucig" target="_blank">on YouTube</a>.
-The demo shows the tool main features, and uses the implementation of the iterative test suite refinement methods proposed in [13][13].
+The video shows the main motivations for developing the tool, its main features.
+In the demo we use the implementation of the iterative test suite refinement methods that we proposed in [13].
-Another goal of the demo is to show how the tool can be easily extended by providing new (or customized) implementations of the different key elements that comprise its architecture.
+The demo shows also how the tool can be extended by providing new (or customized) implementations of the different key elements that comprise its architecture.

+Other videos, more focused on each of the main points of the tool, will be linked to this page in the future.

 # Some Theory